Bubbly Pet

 Mitral valve disease is a heart disease that may be inherited from the parents.
 To understands this disorder, we need to dive a little deeper.

 We know the heart has four chambers.
-The right atrium and left atrium, which is located in the upper part of the heart called “Atria.”
+The right atrium and left atrium, which is located in the upper part of the heart called the “Atria.”
 Right, and left ventricles are located in the lower part of the heart called “Ventricles.”

-The valve between the left atrium and left ventricle is known as “Mitral Valve.”
+The valve between the left atrium and left ventricle is known as the “Mitral Valve.”
 Due to the generation of high pressure by the left ventricle contraction to pump the blood out to the body.
 The mitral valve begins to leak out.
 This condition is known as “Mitral Valve Insufficiency.”

 Approximately 80% of heart disease in dogs is due to mitral valve insufficiency and it is more common in small dogs than large breeds.